 Ron Gildea is our master at creating lamps.
 Using the desert cholla, he builds his lamps and candles sticks using LED lights and custom stands.

-Jim Beaman - Wood turning is the craft of using the wood lathe and hand tools to cut the shape and hollow.
-It is then burned and colored using archival ink art pens.
+Jim Beaman - Wood turning is the craft of using the wood lathe and hand tools to cut, shape and hollow the piece.
+It is then burned and colored using archival ink and art pens.

 Mary Pyle re purposes and revitalizes furniture in folk art style with zing and colors.